 MASTER OF LAWS

 The Master of Laws (LL.M.)
 Program of the University of the Philippines aims to prepare local and international legal practitioners, law professors, and government lawyers and judges for an increasingly cross-border, internationalized legal practice.
-The program will familiarize its students with the intricacies of the evolving body of regional and international law, bridging it with national legal traditions undergoing ASEAN Charter-based integration.
+The Program will familiarize its students with the intricacies of the evolving body of ASEAN regional law and international law, bridging it with Southeast Asian national legal traditions undergoing ASEAN Charter-based integration.